zankevich/zankevich.com/README.md

-# Artyom Zankevich — Software Engineer at [Akveo](https://akveo.com)
+# Artyom Zankevich — Software Engineer at [Akveo](https://www.akveo.com)
-## As a software engineer I am working with JavaScript, TypeScript, Angular, Ionic, React, React Native, Ruby, Rails, HTML, CSS, SQL and more.
+## As a Software Engineer, I have solid experience with WEB and Mobile technologies such as:
+- JavaScript / TypeScript
+- Angular / React / React Native / Ionic
+- Ruby / Ruby on Rails
+- HTML / CSS / SASS
 ### If you are interested in talking business, get in touch with me.
-You can find my contacts [here](https://www.zankevich.com).
+You can find my contacts [on my personal website](https://www.zankevich.com).